jlblatt/Hollowbot/README.md

 # Command Line Arguments

 Hollowbot accepts several command line arguments to control which functions to perform.
 They are listed below in order of execution.
-Running the bot without any arguments performs all functions except 'wipe'.
+Running the bot without any arguments does nothing.

-* `wipe` - delete all stored data and log files when complete
+* `runall` -  Performs all functions listed below except 'wipe'
 * `cleanup` - Remove old links/comments from database
 * `locations` - Build and store list of all locations to retrieve links
 * `links` - Crawl URLs and retrieve links to comment threads
 * `comments` - Get comments from all stored threads
 * `respond` - Login and respond to to comments/links
+* `wipe` - delete all stored data and log files when complete **WARNING:** This will delete all records of posted comments as well, and could lead to duplicate posts.

 # conf.json Fields